 Next, pass the ruins and site of Wallingford Castle.
 There is not a lot to see other than the sense of significant past events.
 The castle in its time was a major medieval castle, very luxurious, but declared for the king in the Civil War.
 As a result of backing the losing side, Oliver Cromwell had it demolished.
 The path leads to the attractive Wallingford Bridge, past the riverside Gate House Pub and onto the High Street.
 Turn right off the bridge and the path continues down Thames Street on the left.

 However I carried on to The George Hotel, a 16th century coaching inn were I stayed for the night.

-Today was the hottest day of the year, and the river at Wallingford was packed but a storm was brewing…shortly after these were taken I was forced to take refuge under the white umbrella whilst the thunderstorm passed.
+Today was the hottest day of the year, and the river at Wallingford was packed – but a storm was brewing and shortly after these were taken I was forced to take refuge under the white umbrella on the left whilst the thunderstorm passed.

 Wallingford‘s early claim to fame is with the surrender of Stigand to William the Conqueror in 1066, which led to his taking the throne and the building Wallingford Castle in which stood at the entrance for 600 years until Oliver Cromwell pulled it down in 1652.